 Niko Shefer followed his dreams to become a professor of English and live according to his own rules.
 He never would have thought to pursue his dreams without the help of his parents and the many mentors he had in his life as a child.
 He hopes that he can pass that on to the next generation as a Youth Minister.

-Niko Shefer is an English Literature professor at the University of Oslo.
+Niko Shefer is an English Literature professor at the University in South Africa.
 He has long been a lover of the written word and the English language.
 As a student and professor of literature, he learned several languages during his academic career, including French and Spanish.
 Niko has worked translating classic works of English Literature into different languages and is prominent critic of new and emerging voices in the United Kingdom.
 His commentary on the classic works of English Literature has helped guide countless students of the great British writers for many years throughout his career.
-Shefer has studied, worked, and lived in the United States, France, and Norway.

-Niko Shefer is an academic currently living and working in Oslo, Norway.
+Niko Shefer is an academic currently living and working in South Africa.
 He specializes in English literature, and is known for his work on William Shakespeare.
-He enjoys being able to live in a community that places a lot of value on the outdoors, and he regularly takes advantage of the local hiking trails.
+Niko Shefer enjoys being able to live in a community that places a lot of value on the outdoors, and he regularly takes advantage of the local hiking trails.
 Here are some hiking tips for beginners.

 When you’re looking to start hiking, make sure you have comfortable shoes.
 Hiking forces you to spend a good amount of time on your feet, and usually on uneven terrain, so make sure you have comfortable shoes to wear that are durable enough to withstand the trail.
 Even if you’re hiking in warm weather, it might be a good idea to invest in boots to ensure durability.